 To determine what scholarship you qualify for, use our Net-Price Calculator.

 Renewal Criteria: Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
 Continuous, regular full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
 Recipients are required to live in University housing for the first two academic years--four academic semesters (not including summers), to maintain this scholarship.
 Students are eligible for this award for a maximum of eight semesters of undergraduate study.

-Exclusion: Students eligible for Institutional general fund awards such as the Alumni Legacy Award or Military Family Education Award are not eligible for NSP.
+Exclusion: Students eligible for Institutional general fund awards such as the Alumni Legacy Award or Military Family Education Award are not eligible for a National Scholars Award.
 They are, however, eligible for need based aid and/or private scholarship funds.
-NSP recipients who become Michigan Residents will receive in-state tuition rates and be considered for our in-state Presidential Scholar award.
-As a part of this process, the NSP out-of-state scholarship will be cancelled.
+National Scholars Award recipients who are subsequently classified as Michigan Residents by Michigan Tech in accordance with institutional policy will receive in-state tuition rates and be considered for our in-state Presidential Scholars Award.
+As a part of this process, the National Scholars Award will be cancelled.